On This Page[Hide][Show]

 How Do You Fight Unum Disability Insurance Claim Denials?

 If you prefer to work with a disability expert, we hope you will consider our law firm.
-Having handled Unum disability claims nationwide since 2005, Nick Ortiz has the insight and skills to help you recover the long-term disability benefits you deserve.
+Having handled Unum disability claims nationwide since 2005, Nick Ortiz has the insight and skills to help you get the long-term disability benefits you deserve.

-How Can A Disability Insurance Lawyer Help?
+How Can a Disability Insurance Lawyer Help?

 Unum may provide you with a generic Attending Physician’s Statement form, but this form will not be customized for your situation.
-Forms from the insurer are designed to apply to any claim, whether the claimant is suffering from a heart condition or a broken ankle.
+Forms from the insurer are designed to apply to any claim, whether the claimant has a heart condition or a broken ankle.
 Using a customized form that only asks about the limitations and restrictions that apply to you will make it much easier for your doctor to complete the form.

 Can I Sue Unum Over a Disability Denial?